wang-jun-hao/tp/docs/DeveloperGuide.md

 #### Implementation

-The class diagram below is a simplified diagram derived from the [full UI diagram](#ui-component), showing only the classes used to display the patient profile, and the associations between these classes.
+The class diagram below details the full number of classes in the `PatientProfile` package, which is simplified in the [full UI diagram](#ui-component).
+This diagram shows only the classes used to display the patient profile, and the associations between these classes.
 ![PatientProfileClassDiagram](images/PatientProfileClassDiagram.png)

 Notes:
-* All classes used to display patient profile (shown in the above diagram) inherit from the abstract `UiPart` class.
+* All classes used to display a patient profile (shown in the above diagram) inherit from the abstract `UiPart` class.
 Hence, they each represent a visible part of the UI.
-* As shown in the [full UI diagram](#ui-component), some of the classes are dependent on the `Model`.
+* Some of these classes are dependent on the `Model` package which is shown in the [full UI diagram](#ui-component).
+Namely, `PatientProfile`, `PersonalDetailsCard`, `MedicalDetailsCard`, `MedicalNotesPanel` and `MedicalNoteCard`.
 This is to retrieve the required information of a `patient`.

 Classes used in this implementation can be described as follows:
 * `PatientProfile` represents the whole component of the UI displaying the patient's profile.